 Historians have traced the origin of Soybean to the North China.
+Even ancient Chinese medical science considers soy as unfit for human consumption.
 At present it is one of the main plant food used by Chinese people along with Barley, millet, rice and wheat.
 According to Principles Traditional Chinese Medicine raw soybean, a legume is unfit for human consumption.
 They prefer fermented form of soy to raw form.

 Soy contains isoflavones which is a phytoestrogen.
 Phytoestrogens mimic human estrogen and affect the production of other hormones which are estrogen dependent.
 Men differently respond to phytoestrogens.
 Their testosterone level decreases and sperm count plummets.
 Reduced testosterone level also causes erectile dysfunction.
-The use of soy was popular in Chinese monasteries as it reduces testosterone and kills sex drive.
+The use of soy was popular in Chinese monasteries as it reduces testosterone and kills sex drive or male libido.
 Monks used these beans to promote abstinence from sexual activities.
 A research conducted by swiss health services say that 100 grams of soy protein contains estrogenic like substance equivalent to a birth controlling pill.
 Isoflavons are also known to interfere with liver function.
 Men suffering from low sperm count, do not use soy in any form like soy milk, soy chunks or tofu.
 It is a strict no in male infertility.

 Phytates – an answer to does soy lower sperm count ?:

 Phytates are usually present in all legumes.
 These compounds bind minerals like zinc, calcium, magnesium, iron, copper etc and make them unavailable for absorption.
 But these compounds can be eliminated by few processing techniques like soaking, boiling, sprouting etc. But phytates present in soybean do not get eliminated easily with these processes.
 Hence consumption of soybean can cause deficiency of minerals like zinc, iron and calcium which are needed for healthy sperm production.